fbacher/xbmc/README UNICODE.md

     - BEFORE_START = std::string::npos - 1;
     - AFTER_END = std::string::npos - 2;
 Probably should change to return a class containing position, status.
+2. Need to eliminate thread_local for icu::Collator instance in Unicode.cpp.
+Either move to some pool or change SortUtils to save as instance variable which is a fair amount of work given that SortUtils is all static.

 # Future